This post may contain affiliate links.

 We were spending the night with some friends who lived on Bainbridge Island, just a ferry ride away from Seattle.
 They asked if we liked lamb and, not wanting to be ungracious, I lied, "Yes, we love it!"
 And as it turned out, we did.

-Now we eat lamb in a number of ways: baked lamb chops, classic lamb burgers, grilled lamb chops and lamb meatballs for a few examples.
-But this burger, well, if you’re a fan of lamb and enjoy the intense flavors of kalamata olives, sun-dried tomatoes, prosciutto and pecorino, and the zing of fresh basil, tomato and balsamic vinegar, then this lamb burger is just for you.
+Now we eat lamb in a number of ways: baked lamb chops, classic lamb burgers, grilled lamb chops, lamb tacos, and lamb meatballs for a few examples.
+But this burger, well, if you're a fan of lamb and enjoy the intense flavors of kalamata olives, sun-dried tomatoes, prosciutto and pecorino, and the zing of fresh basil, tomato and balsamic vinegar, then this lamb burger is just for you.
+Serve alone or piled onto buttery rich homemade brioche buns!

 Prosciutto Wrapped Lamb Burgers with Sun-Dried Tomatoes and Pecorino